AdguardTeam/AdguardKnowledgeBase/pages/02.general/12.search-ads-and-self-promotion/docs.en.md

 Partly, this is due to ethical reasons, but mostly because such ads are rarely too intrusive and are often useful for the visitor of the website (who is supposedly interested in this website's content).

-By enabling 'Search ads and self-promotion' Adguard users can unblock some of these self-promotional ads.
+By enabling 'Search ads and self-promotion' AdGuard users can unblock some of these self-promotional ads.

 ### What ads are on the list?